 Among us, we have lost fourteen children.
 Without their deaths, we probably would not have known each other; our lives were disparate (and maybe desperate too), yet we have found so much help as we have continued to write.
-We will never be completely consoled, but we have found some solace in writing about and sharing our journeys.
+We have found some solace in writing about and sharing our journeys.

-To celebrate ten years of writing together, we traveled to a château in France last fall–to write!
-The book Farther Along:The Writing Journey of Thirteen Bereaved Mothers was celebrated at a book launch party last August.
-We are ready to share some of our stories in the book and on this blog.
+To celebrate ten years of writing together, we traveled to a château in France—to write.
+We noted our fifteenth anniversary together with a writing week at Ghost Ranch in New Mexico.
+The book Farther Along:The Writing Journey of Thirteen Bereaved Mothers was published in summer 2012.
+We share some of our stories in the book and on this blog.

-Betsy Anderson works as a school librarian, plays the violin, knits and writes.
+Betsy Anderson is a retired school librarian, plays the violin, knits and writes.
 She has published three books, one of which is a memoir about her daughter, Caroline Elizabeth Anderson.
 Caroline E. died on February 15, 1995 from meningococcemia.
 She was sixteen years old.
 The illness came quite suddenly while she was attending a boarding school one hour from her home in Virginia.
 Less than twenty-four hours after becoming sick, her parents, Betsy and Rick, were at her side when she died.
 Her older brother Michael was attending a school in England at the time of her death.
 Betsy, a spiritual person, still feels Caroline Elizabeth’s presence and influence.
 In 1998, Kay Windsor read Betsy’s book, Fly On, My Sweet Angel, and contacted her.
 They became friends, finding that their two daughters were very similar in looks and interests.
 Kay encouraged Betsy to come to North Carolina to the first writing workshop with Carol Henderson in 2002.
 It’s a long haul from Virginia to North Carolina, but to Betsy it is worth it to be with other mothers who understand.
-Betsy is now a grandmother to Margaret Caroline, born in February 2012.
+Betsy is now a grandmother to two grandchildren.
 Read posts by Betsy here.

-Carol Henderson is a writer, editor, and teacher who leads ongoing writing groups and works one-on-one as a writing coach and editor.
-She also teaches around the United States, in Europe, and in the Middle East.
-Carol writes for newspapers and magazines and has edited several memoirs and essay collections.
+Carol Henderson is a writer, editor, and teacher who leads ongoing nonfiction writing groups and works one-on-one as a writing coach and editor.
+She has taught around the United States, in Europe, and in the Middle East and has written for many newspapers and magazines.
+She has edited several memoirs and essay collections.
 Her memoir, Losing Malcolm: A Mother’s Journey Through Grief was selected as a must-read by USA Today.
 Her son Malcolm died in 1982.
 Carol also leads workshops for caregivers and the bereaved.
+She is currently under contract with Heartland Hospice, training support services staff all over the country to integrate restorative writing into the hospice environment.
 She started our group in 2002.
-Read posts by Carol here and visit Carol’s blog at carolhenderson.com
+Read posts by Carol here and visit Carol’s website at carolhenderson.com.

-Dottye Law Currin has recently retired from a long career in medical education and health services research, which she began only after resolving to live life more fully and authentically after the January 1994 suicide of her 25-year old son, Alex.
+Dottye Law Currin is retired from a long career in medical education and health services research which she began only after resolving to live life more fully and authentically after the January 1994 suicide of her 25-year old son, Alex.
 For Dottye, it has been extremely comforting to be part of a group of mothers who understands that it really doesn’t matter how your child died, rather it is the same, in so many ways, for all who have experienced that loss.
-Dottye is continuing her dedication to families in health crises through her work at the local hospital hospitality house.
-She and her husband Walt enjoy spending time at their farm in northwest North Carolina and anywhere on earth with their three grown children and two grandchildren.
+Dottye and her husband Walt have recently downsized, giving up the farm life for a more leisurely life in “Mayberry.”
+They welcome time anywhere on earth with their three grown children and three grandchildren.
 Read posts by Dottye here.